Toukie/KOS-tutorials/Basic KOS.rst

   print time:seconds.

-Will print the current time in seconds.
+Will print the current time in seconds since the start of your saved game.
 Let's say the in-game time is 1 minute.
 It would print ``60``.
 You can also set the current in-game time as a variable: ::

   set CurrentTime to time:seconds.